DataGuys/CentralThreatIntelligence/README.md

 Before deploying the solution, ensure you have:

-1. **Azure Subscription**: Active subscription with contributor permissions
+1. **Azure Subscription**: Active subscription with Contributor permissions
 2. **Microsoft 365 E3/E5 License**: Provides access to Microsoft Defender and Exchange Online
 3. **Microsoft Sentinel License**: If enabling the Sentinel integration
 4. **Microsoft Defender XDR License**: For XDR integration features